 Your overland trip will take you across the Middle Gobi Desert region is a serious ‘southern’ adventure and the best of all worlds!
 The Great Gobi Nomadic Quest is a combination of all three Dundgovi routes and communities making it the first Regional Community Route that includes Strictly Protected National Parks, desert Nomads, rural communities, and more!
 You will travel along the border from the north to the southeast and over to the southwest and back!
 This overland trip has been perfectly balanced to ensure all your days are focused on meaningful experiences rather than just pure jeep travel.
 From community to community you will travel overland and have amazing opportunities to experience real southern Nomadic hospitality.
 It’s a classic!
 I am sure that Roy Chapman Andrews and other early explorers of Mongolia would be proud of GER to GER’s attempt to bring back those early day adventures.

-Day One – Travel to Mongolia’s Gobi Desert region (L, D): You will depart Ulaanbaatar City by rural bus and will start your southern journey overland to Mandagovi (the Provincial Center of the Middle Gobi) and as you travel you will witness the transforming power of the Gobi Desert.
-Upon arrival in Mandalgovi you will be welcomed a lunch and milk tea at Mrs. Mendamar’s family who is talented person to make embroidery art.
-You ‘may’ have an opportunity to experience the traditional embroidery art and learn the basic techniques.
-Then you will begin the 70-kilometer desert jeep ride to Mr. Enhjargal’s family where upon arrival they will prepare and serve you with dinner.
-Along this portion of the travel, you will begin to see Ih Gazriin Chuluu immerge in the distant horizon, it’s an amazing site and exceeds all expectations; from this point onwards you are nearing one of Mongolia’s truly unique ‘off the path’ destinations.
-If you made good travel time, this is the point to capture some brilliant wide angle or fish eye lens shots of Ih Gazriin Chuluu as you will be travel adjacent to it as the soft sunset rays will provide a brilliant luminance for some truly classic evening landscape shots.
+Day One – Travel to Mongolia’s Gobi Desert Region (L, D): You will depart Ulaanbaatar City by rural bus and will start your southern journey overland to Mandagovi (the Provincial Center of the Middle Gobi) and as you travel you will witness the transforming power of desertification as you travel towards the Gobi Desert.
+Upon arrival in Mandalgovi you will be welcomed a lunch and milk tea to which you will begin the 70 kilometer desert jeep ride to Mr. Sugarbaatar’s family where they will prepare and serve you with your first nomadic dinner.
+Along this portion of the trip, you will begin to see Ih Gazriin Chuluu emerge (Strictly Protected National Park) in the distant horizon.
+Ih Gazriin Chuluu is an amazing site and exceeds many people’s expectations – from this point onwards you are nearing one of Mongolia’s truly unique ‘off the path’ destinations.
+If you made good travel time, this is the point to capture some brilliant wide angle or fish-eye shots of Ih Gazriin Chuluu as you will be travel adjacent to it as the soft sunset rays will provide a brilliant luminance for some truly classic evening landscape shots.

-Day Eleven – Trek around Ongiin Monastery, Gobi Desert’s Largest Ruins (B, L, D – Overnight in Ger): Today is the day!
+Day Eight – Trek around Ongiin Monastery, Gobi Desert’s Largest Ruins (B, L, D – Overnight in Ger): Today is the day!
 After breakfast you are in walking distance of Ongiin Monastery, historically it was established 300 years ago and was the Gobi Desert’s largest monastery throughout the Gobi Desert Region.
 During the repression of 1930s, the monastery was completely destroyed and around 300 monks were persecuted by revolutionists – today its one of Mongolia’s most important gateways in between the central pastoral region and the internationally famous Khongor Sand Dunes in the deep southern region of Mongolia.
 After a wonderful afternoon of trekking around this amazing historical site, you will drive to your overnight destination at Mr. Jenkhuu’s Ger.
-Upon arrival you will have a wonderful opportunity to travel by horse surrounding area for 5-6km and ‘may’ learn a Mongolian traditional game called ‘Dembee’, which does involve the drinking of mare’s milk and most likely some singing!
+Upon arrival you will have a wonderful opportunity to travel by horse surrounding area for 5-6 kilometers and ‘may’ learn a Mongolian traditional game called ‘Dembee’ (Mongolian version of “paper, rock, scissors – the upper finger is the winner in ‘Dembee’), which does involve the drinking of mare’s milk and most likely some singing!
 If you survive (a little joke), you will have a great dinner and stay overnight at families’ extra Ger.

-Day Twelve – Departure back to Mandalgovi (B, L – Overnight at Hotel, Independent): After breakfast you will may have some nomad lifestyle learning opportunities before lunch; to which our local driver will being the 220 kilometer journey by Russian jeep back to Mandalgovi.
+Day Nine – Departure back to Mandalgovi (B, L – Overnight at Hotel, Independent): After breakfast you will may have some nomad lifestyle learning opportunities before lunch; to which our local driver will being the 220 kilometer journey back to Mandalgovi.
 Once you reach Mandalgovi, you can take the 1400 bus or overnight at the local hotel to catch the 0800 morning bus to Ulaanbaatar.